Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Mixed pairing interactions

 \section{Mixed pairing interactions}

-Figure \ref{fig2} seems to suggest that $g$-wave also has a much smaller eigenvalue and cannot be accidentally degenerate with $d_{x^2-y^2}$ to realize the $d_{x^2-y^2}+ig$ pairing.
-This is not the case.
-Different multipole fluctuations may coexist in real materials, so we must consider their possible combinations, namely, a mixed pairing interaction of AFM, FM, and electric multipole fluctuations such as
+From now on, we will focus on the 2D Hamiltonian $H_{\text{2D}}$.
+In real materials, different multipole fluctuations may coexist, so we must consider their possible combinations, namely, a mixed pairing interaction of AFM, FM, and electric multipole fluctuations such as

-where $g^{j\Gamma}_{\text{AFM}}$ and $g^{j\Gamma}_{\text{FM}}$ are non-zero for magnetic fluctuations, and $g^{j\Gamma}_{\text{E}}$ are non-zero for electric ones.
-For simplicity, we average each term over their respective multipole components. $r_i$ controls the relative strength of three channels.
-We set all parameters as in previous section.
+where $V^{\text{AFM}}$, $V^{\text{FM}}$, and $V^{\text{E}}$ denote the AFM, FM, and electric multipole pairing interactions, respectively, and $r_i$ controls their relative strength.
+There may exist different combinations of individual multipole channels, but a natural one without much priori knowledge is to average each term over all multipole components in their respective $j=3/2$, $5/2$, or $j$-mixed subspaces.
+This work will focus on this particular form of the pairing interaction.
+But to examine the robustness of our results for other possible combinations, we also show in Appendix E the results for pairing interactions averaged only over $j=3/2$ or over both $j=3/2$ and 5/2 subspaces.
+All other parameters are set to be the same as discussed in previous section.

-Since $d_{xz}+id_{yz}$ has been excluded, we will focus on the 2D Hamiltonian $H_0$ to simplify numerical efforts.
-The resulting phase diagram is plotted in Fig. \ref{fig3} for $j=3/2$, together with two examples of the eigenvalues of three major pairing states and their variation with the ratio $r_2/r_1$ or $r_3/r_1$.
-The $d_{x^2-y^2}$-wave is seen to extend from the origin ($r_2=r_3=0$) to cover a major part of the phase diagram with dominant AFM multipole fluctuations ($r_2/r_1<0.5$, $r_3/r_1<1$).
-A nodal $s$-wave can be induced by a moderate FM pairing interaction ($r_2/r_1>0.5$), while for a strong electric interaction ($r_3/r_1>1$), we find a predominant nodeless $s$-wave with gap minima on $\gamma$ band.
+The resulting phase diagram including $j=3/2$, 5/2, and $j$-mixed terms is plotted in Fig. \ref{fig3}, together with two examples of the largest eigenvalues of four major pairing states and their variation with the ratio $r_2/r_1$ or $r_3/r_1$.
+The $d_{x^2-y^2}$-wave is seen to extend from the origin ($r_2=r_3=0$) to cover a major part of the phase diagram with dominant AFM multipole fluctuations ($r_2/r_1<0.6$, $r_3/r_1<0.7$).
+A nodal $s$-wave is induced by a moderate FM pairing interaction ($r_2/r_1>0.6$), but for a stronger electric interaction ($r_3/r_1>0.7$), we find a predominant nodeless $s$-wave.
 For distinction, we will use $s'$ to denote nodal $s$-wave in the following.
-As discussed earlier, $d_{x^2-y^2}$ and $s$ (or $s'$) are major pairing states for pure AFM, FM or electric multipole fluctuations.
-But quite surprisingly, Fig. \ref{fig3} shows that $g$-wave pairing can become dominant over a large portion of the phase diagram where both FM and electric multipole fluctuations are equally important as the AFM ones.
+As discussed earlier, $d_{x^2-y^2}$ and $s$ (or $s'$) are major pairing states for dominant AFM, FM or electric multipole fluctuations.
+In the absence of electric fluctuations ($r_3=0$), the resulting $d_{x^2-y^2}$ or $s'$ waves agree well with previous work \cite{Romer2019}.
+Quite surprisingly, $g$-wave pairing is seen in Fig. \ref{fig3} to govern a large portion of the phase diagram where both FM and electric multipole fluctuations are of equal importance as the AFM ones.